LIVE TRAINING

 For example, the three European Supervisory Authorities (ESAs) provided key clarification of the SFDR’s RTS in June 2022.
 This update included information on the use of sustainability indicators and more clarity on "do not significantly harm" disclosures.

-Sustainability Risks And Principal Adverse Impacts
+Sustainability Risks and Principal Adverse Impacts

 Firms should understand the definitions of these two terms before reviewing the requirements.